-When having a composite filling placed, you can expect your dentist to anesthetize your mouth and offer you the choice of dental sedation.
+When having a composite filling placed, you can expect your dentist to anesthetize your mouth.
 They will begin the procedure by removing any decayed tissue and possibly shaping the area.
 Then, your dentist will apply the composite resin in layers, hardening each layer before placing the next.

 While the composite resin is being applied, it is essential that your tooth stays dry, so they may also use dental suction, cotton, or a dental dam to keep the area free from saliva.
 The final layer of composite resin will be molded so that it blends in with the surrounding tooth structure.
 Since composite fillings are direct restorations that can be completed entirely in the mouth, they only require a single appointment for placement.